 Our research approaches

-Our research focuses on identifying the genetic causes of bipolar disorder.
-We have been recruiting Australian families and individuals with bipolar disorder for more than 15 years to study the genetic transmission of DNA through individual family members.
+Our research focuses on identifying the biological causes of and contributors to bipolar disorder.
+We have been recruiting individuals with bipolar disorder and their family members for more than 15 years to map the genetic contributors, and study the transmission of DNA through individual family members.

-The aim of this work is to identify regions of the genome which are commonly inherited in individuals who have been diagnosed with bipolar disorder, as compared to family members who do not suffer from mood disturbance.
+The aim of this work is to identify regions of the genome which are commonly inherited in individuals who have been diagnosed with bipolar disorder, as compared to family members or unrelated individuals who do not suffer from mood disturbance.

 Our research discoveries

-Of particular interest is a gene involved in early brain development which, when defective, may result in inappropriate neuronal connections affecting brain plasticity.
+One gene we identified is involved in early brain development which, when defective, may result in inappropriate neuronal connections affecting brain plasticity.
 This gene defect may render the brain more vulnerable to secondary genetic and environmental insults into adulthood.